jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 supported for backward compatibility.
 Change the prefix with the [`--annotations-prefix`]({{% relref "command-line#annotations-prefix" %}}) command-line option.
-The annotation value spec expects a string as the key value, so declare numbers and booleans as strings, HAProxy Ingress will convert them when needed.
+The annotation value spec expects a string as the key value, so declare numbers and booleans as strings, N42 Gateway will convert them when needed.

 ```yaml
 apiVersion: networking.k8s.io/v1